Flat (manga)

 Flat is a Japanese manga series written and illustrated by Natsu Aogiri.
 It was serialized in Mag Garden's shōjo magazine Comic Blade Avarus from December 2007 until its conclusion in January 2014, with its chapters collected in eight tankōbon volumes as of February 2014.

+Premise

+Heisuke spends a day looking after his young cousin, Aki.
+An only child accustomed to staying home alone, the quiet and reserved boy always tries not to burden others.
+As they spend more time together, he gradually grows attached to Heisuke, particularly because of his passion for baking sweets and desserts.
+Over the course of the day, Aki slowly opens up to his cousin, while Heisuke encourages him to express his true feelings and teaches him that it is sometimes acceptable to put his own wishes first.

 Publication

 The one-shot stories flat and its sequel flat;andante, written and drawn by Natsu Aogiri, were initially published in the Mag Garden's shōjo magazine Comic Blade Avarus in the December 2007 and February 2008 issues; serialization was started in the April issue published in March 2008.

 The series finished in the January 2014 issue of Comic Blade Avarus, published on December 14, 2013.
 The individual chapters were collected and published in eight tankōbon by Mag Garden, with the first volume released on September 10, 2008, and the final volume released on February 15, 2014.

 In North America, the series was published in English language by Tokyopop, in Italy by GP Manga and J-Pop, and in Taiwan by Tong Li Publishing.